python-rope/rope/docs/library.rst

 calling ``Project.do()``.
 But as explained above some IDEs need to perform the changes themselves.

-Every change to the file-system in rope is commited using an object that provides a ``rope.base.fscommands.FileSystemCommands`` interface.
+Every change to the file-system in rope is committed using an object that provides a ``rope.base.fscommands.FileSystemCommands`` interface.
 As explained above in `rope.base.fscommands`_ section, rope uses this interface to handle different VCSs.